A giraffe leans out of the train window and screams “Woooooo!” at us while we walk down the street dressed as chickens.

 After the parade, we start wandering the streets hopping from bar to bar, sampling the specials from each establishment.

 The song “Gasolina” by Daddy Yankee blares from a stand in front of one of the bars.
 With fond memories of the song from a trip to Cabo San Lucas, we move closer to the music and find ourselves doing the limbo with a group of guys dressed as bananas.
-After a short while of pathetic attempts and the sharp realization of how flexible we aren’t, we move along.
+After a short while of pathetic attempts and the sharp realization of how flexible we aren’t, we moved along.

 A short way down the road we see a dozen people dressed in pink chicken costumes.